How to Run a Paid Media (Whitelisting/Boosting) Brief on Cohley

 Include a posting window so creators know the timeframe in which content can go live.

-Once creators have posted and provided their boosting code, you can run paid media behind their content through your Meta Ads Manager or TikTok Ads Manager.
+It is recommended to move Creators to completed after they have posted and the ad code is received.
+At this time you can send payment and run paid media behind their content through your Meta Ads Manager or TikTok Ads Manager.
 This is especially powerful for posts that are already performing well organically — boosting high-engagement content typically drives stronger paid performance.

 Tips